eebrown/data2019nCoV/README.md

 ## Demo

-Plots of the WHO data can be found in the [WHO SR vignette](https://htmlpreview.github.io/?https://github.com/eebrown/data2019nCoV/blob/master/doc/WHO_SR.html).
+Plots of the WHO data can be found in the [World vignette](https://htmlpreview.github.io/?https://github.com/eebrown/data2019nCoV/blob/master/doc/WHO_SR.html).

-Plots of the Ontario data can be found in the [ON vignette](https://htmlpreview.github.io/?https://github.com/eebrown/data2019nCoV/blob/master/doc/ON_cumulative.html).
+Plots of the Ontario data can be found in the [Ontario vignette](https://htmlpreview.github.io/?https://github.com/eebrown/data2019nCoV/blob/master/doc/ON_cumulative.html).

-Plots of the Canada data can be found in the [CAN vignette](https://htmlpreview.github.io/?https://github.com/eebrown/data2019nCoV/blob/master/doc/Canada.html).
+Plots of the Canada data can be found in the [Canada vignette](https://htmlpreview.github.io/?https://github.com/eebrown/data2019nCoV/blob/master/doc/Canada.html).

 ## Usage